Man beats pregnant wife to death in Ondo – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-Olabode was said to have hit his late wife on the abdomen which led to her death and the death of her unborn child.
+Olabode was said to have hit his late wife on the abdomen which led to her death and that of the unborn baby.

-The accused who was arraigned on a one-count charge before an Akure Magistrate Court was brought to court by men of the Ondo State Police Command.
+The accused was arraigned on a one-count charge before an Akure Magistrates Court.
+He was brought to court by men of the Ondo State Police Command.

-He was alleged to have committed the crime on the 3rd of April at number 56 Oke-Agba area, Akure by hitting her right side of the abdomen resulting to the death of the unborn child and the mother.
+He was alleged to have committed the crime on April 3 at number 56 Oke-Agba area, Akure by hitting his wife’s right side of the abdomen resulting to the her death and of the baby in the womb.

-Uloh said the case was a case of murder and urged the court to remand Olabode to police custody pending legal advice from the Department of Public Prosecution.
+Uloh said the case was a case of murder and urged the court to remand Olabode in police custody pending legal advice from the Department of Public Prosecution.

-Counsel to Olabode, A. Ololike, did not oppose application for a remand order.
+Counsel to Olabode, A. Ololike, did not oppose application for the remand order.

 Presiding Magistrate, N. T Aladejana, ordered Olabode to be remanded in police custody pending legal advice from the Director of Public Prosecution.